 One of the most obvious safety preparations for children in cars is a properly fitted car seat.
-According to the CDC, a car seat can reduce a child’s risk of death by 71 percent in case of an accident.
+According to the CDC, a car seat can reduce a child’s risk of death by 71 per cent in case of an accident.
 According to child injury attorney and car accident lawyer, Eddie Farrah, “Child car seats have been called ‘the most important single lifesaving device available’ for protecting passengers in an accident.
 It’s very important for parents to understand the various elements that go into ensuring your child’s car seat is safe and effective.”

 First, you’ll want to identify the type of seat you should buy based on your child’s age, height, and weight.
 From birth to two years old, children should use a rear-facing seat.
 From ages two to four, a forward-facing seat is best, and a child should use a belt-positioning booster seat from four to eight.
 You can tell a child is ready to go without the booster seat when an adult seatbelt fits properly on their lap and chest.
 Throughout this process, you should make sure your child’s weight and height are within the manufacturer’s limits listed for the car seat.